-- 10. Based on the aforesaid observations the HRANI has the following suggestions/comments to offer: - i) No authorised distribution agency be permitted to represent more than one broadcaster. - ii) Neither broadcaster nor agency should be able to prevent service to a subscriber through any platform.
-It is suggested that a provision similar to the one already existing in the Digital Addressable Interconnect Regulation be inserted to provide as follows: - No broadcaster shall, directly or indirectly, prohibit any distributor from providing its services to any subscriber. [ref. to clause 3 of the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) Regulations, 2012] - iii) A commercial subscriber should not be force to go to a broadcaster/agency for signal.
-Such subscriber should be able to deal with his point of contact - the concerned platform operator.
-The Tariff subscriber will pay the subscription charges to the platform operator/distributor as mutually determined between the hotel and the platform operator.
+10. Based on the aforesaid observations the FHRAI has the following suggestions/comments to offer:

+- i) No authorised distribution agency be permitted to represent more than one broadcaster. - ii) Neither broadcaster nor agent should be able to prevent service to a subscriber through any platform.
+It is suggested that a provision similar to the one already existing in the Digital Addressable Interconnect Regulation be inserted to provide as follows:

+No broadcaster shall, directly or indirectly, prohibit any distributor from providing its services to any subscriber. [ref. to clause 3 of the Telecommunication (Broadcasting and Cable Services) Interconnection (Digital Addressable Cable Television Systems) Regulations, 2012]
-Orders be amended/clarified to provide to provide that commercial iv) The Authority may consider setting a higher limit that can be charged to hotels falling in the afore-mentioned three categories by way of tariff, which may be fixed in relation to the existing tariff rates prevailing in each respective area for other commercial subscribers and ordinary subscribers (such as 10% higher than the existing price).

-v) Since the term "distributor" is already defined to mean platform operators, the Authority may consider defining an "authorised distribution agency" so as to avoid any confusion in future, particularly with the term "distributor", and also to clearly delineate that the scope of such agencies is restricted to acting as facilitators and authorised signatories of the broadcasters, as set out in the consultation paper at para 23.
+- iii) A commercial subscriber should not be force to go to a broadcaster/agent for signal.
+Such subscriber should be able to deal with his point of contact the concerned platform operator.
+The Tariff Orders be amended/clarified to provide that commercial subscriber will pay the subscription charges to the platform operator/distributor as mutually determined between the hotel and the platform operator. - iv) The Authority may consider setting a higher limit that can be charged to hotels falling in the afore-mentioned three categories by way of tariff, which may be fixed in relation to the existing tariff rates prevailing in each respective area for other commercial subscribers and ordinary subscribers (such as 10% higher than the existing price). - v) Since the term "distributor" is already defined to mean platform operators, the Authority may consider defining an "authorised distribution agency" so as to avoid any confusion in future, particularly with the term "distributor", and also to clearly delineate that the scope of such agencies is restricted to acting as facilitators and authorised signatories of the broadcasters, as set out in the consultation paper at para 23.